 If you go to a library or a café these days, you might spy some open laptops with a Post-it note or a piece of tape covering the built-in webcam.
 While many may think this is overly cautious and paranoid, the camera-covering minority likely harbors a “maybe I’m next” mentality toward potential privacy breaches.
 Since the Industrial Age, technology has helped us simplify our lives, from the mechanization of production, to the Internet of Things.
-However, while convenient and perhaps even gimmicky, technology’s recent advancements may not always be the best for humanity.
+However, while convenient and perhaps even gimmicky, technology’s recent advancements may not always be the best for humanity, especially when it's about your organization's dark data horizon.

 Black Mirror, a top hit on Netflix, satirizes how advanced technology can drive humanity into darkness and paranoia.
 While the plots are fictional, they’re nonetheless chilling in that the writers may not be entirely wrong.
 Storylines focusing on hacked webcams, characters being driven to madness by virtual reality, and a societal dependence on social media to rank a person’s public credibility are all bordering—if not already reflecting—reality in our own technologically driven world.
 At the end of the day, people can all agree that the more information we pump into cyberspace, the less privacy we give ourselves.
 And ultimately, this means we may lose control of our own data, and be incapable of preventing it from falling into the wrong hands.